CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

     eventsCount,
   },
-  entryStatusReports, // count and pct of total for all entryStatuses for each event personEntryReports, // person entryStatus, ranking, seeding, WTN and confidence for each event eventReports, // primarily internal use - entries for each event with main/qualifying seeding } = tournamentEngine.getEntryStatusReports();
+  entryStatusReports, // count and pct of total for all entryStatuses for each event participantEntryReports, // person entryStatus, ranking, seeding, WTN and confidence for each event eventReports, // primarily internal use - entries for each event with main/qualifying seeding } = tournamentEngine.getEntryStatusReports();
 ```